-Permit issuer transfers "permit request" information onto

-proposed work activities.
-Permit receiver would intorm ...suer of Note: If permit request process did not identify POC or permit contact and validate the POC is aware and aligned with the request was not made, responsibility of permit receiver to transfer of responsibility to another onsite POC. verbally confirm reviews and signs permit Permit receiver the following: confirming and aligned with the plan, permit issuer would not issue permit.
+Permit issuer transfers "permit request" information onto permit, including POC ssuer proposed work activities.
+Permit receiver would inrorn . issuer of and aligned with the plan, permit issuer would not issue permit.
+Note: If permit request process did not identify POC or permit POC.
+If receiver cannot confirm/validate POC is aware of work contact and validate the POC is aware and aligned with the request was not made, responsibility of permit receiver to receive